formello-forms/formello/readme.txt

 Formello is a **Gutenberg form builder** that helps you build beautiful html forms that seamless integrate in almost every theme with minimal effort.

+This is the next generation **WordPress form builder plugin**.
 You can create forms directly inside Gutenberg editor, save submitted data and also get notification of submitted form.

 == Features ==

-* Form validation
+* Form validation ( both frontend and backend )
 * ReCaptcha protection (v2 and v3 invisible)
-* Store submissions
+* Store submissions: views all submitted form
-* Email notification
+* Email notification: receive a notification on form submissions
 * Form customization: you can arrange field and display stacked field or in a row with label on side.
 You can change button colors and also choose loading icon and icon position.
-* Form Library
+* Form Library: choose from different ready made forms

 == Extensions ==

-* Mailchimp action to send subscriber emails to your lists.
+* Mailchimp: action to send subscriber emails to your lists.
 * Inserter: automatically insert form on posts/page.
 * Exporter: export all your submission in an Excel ready format.
 * Web Hooks: send your mail submissions to any external endpoint.